 - The body is an amazing organ

 I’ve seen so many amazing healings come about through Bowen therapy.
-In particular I’m often amazed by how fast people are able to rehabilitate with the help of Bowen Therapy after an accident, a stroke or an operation.
-Bowen Therapy is supported by a range of stretching and strengthening exercises to help rehabilitate the body.
-The work we do during a Bowen session can be enhanced when a client commits to practice these exercises between sessions.
+In particular I’m often amazed by how fast people are able to rehabilitate with the help of Bowen Therapy after an accident, a stroke or an operation, supported by a range of stretching and strengthening exercises to help rehabilitate the body.
+The work we do during a session can be enhanced when a client commits to practice these exercises between sessions.

 - Learning opportunities are everywhere

 Even as a Bowen trainer I will always be a student.
 Just one example – the increase in my knowledge of medical terminology and anatomy had been a result of training and communicating with other health professionals from a wide range of medical and therapeutic backgrounds.

 - Sometimes a client needs more than three sessions